-In Movie Magic you will learn about some of the requirements of film production and create your own 3-minute short film.
+In Movie Magic you will learn about some of the requirements of film production from budgeting to special effects creation.
+You will also develop branding for your own STEMIE Movie Company and use technology to launch your brand.

 "Cinema is the most beautiful fraud in the world."

 Jean-Luc Godard (French-Swiss film director)

 "Movie making is telling a story with the best technology at your disposal."

 Tom Hanks

 "The length of a film should be directly related to the endurance of the human bladder."

 Alfred Hitchcock